Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Red cabbage.md

 ### **Hazard**: Lemon juice/vinegar/bicarb

-**Description**: Lemon juice/vinegar and bicarbonate of soda irritant to eyes
+**Description**: Lemon juice/vinegar and bicarbonate of soda irritant to eyes, and possible allergens

 **Affected People**: All

 **Before Mitigation**: Likelihood: 2, Severity: 3, Overall: 6

+**Mitigation**: State reagents on a sign to highlight allergens.
+If participant(s) are allergic, they should stand well back and not touch anything.

-**Mitigation**: Only use small amounts, avoid pouring out more reagents while demonstrating.
+Only use small amounts, avoid pouring out more reagents while demonstrating.

 If in contact with eyes, wash with emergency eye wash provided if trained and confident to do so.
 Call first aider if necessary.